 - hold a series of roundtables focusing on the experiences of BAME people on the route to qualification

 We published our gender pay gap in April although we are not covered by the gender pay gap reporting regulations as we employ significantly below the 250 staff threshold.
 We chose to publish our pay gap because we thought it was the right thing to do.
 Our median pay gap is 21%.
-We do not pay bonuses so there is no bonus gap.
 As well as providing context for our figures, we identified a number of action points.
 Recognising that gender equality is not solely a women’s issue, our action points were focused on ensuring everyone in organisation was involved in addressing our gender pay gap by:

 - offering unconscious bias to all staff.
 We ran two optional in-person sessions on unconscious bias (around 30% of staff attended) and followed this with mandatory online training (over 90% of staff have taken part)

-- we have instituted a mentoring programme for our staff (building on our successful mentoring service for members)
+- instituting a mentoring programme for our staff (building on our successful mentoring service for members)

-- our senior leadership team have committed to champion gender equality across all of our activities
+- our senior leadership team committing to champion gender equality across all of our activities

-- our colleague forum has considered how and where we could improve
+- our colleague forum considering how and where we could improve

-- we have begun to monitor gender at recruitment and selection stages and we will publish findings in early course
+- beginning to monitor gender at recruitment and selection stages and we will publish findings in early course.

 We continued to support the Scottish Ethnic Minorities Lawyers Association; the GLASS Network; and Women in Law Scotland.